Are your loyalties divided

 - Are they each ready to make full disclosure of assets and liabilities?

-- What are the consequences of a deliberate omission on the other spouse?
+- What are the consequences of a deliberate omission by one on the other spouse?

 - How are the expenses of responding to trustee inquiries targeted at one spouse to be paid?

 - And then there is the cost of any adversaries that might be filed.

 Further, I need to analyze and discuss with the couple whether separate bankruptcies would advantage one spouse or another.
 Without that, I haven’t done my job.

 More often than in other situations, I tend to send out a letter following our meeting that makes a record of our discussion about conflicts.